samuelebortolotti/neural-prnu-extractor/README.rst

 4. Testing
 ^^^^^^^^^^

-You can learn more about the test function by calling the help of the test subparser
+You can learn more about the test function by calling the help of the test sub-parser

 .. code-block:: shell

    python -m ffdnet test --help

-If you want to denoise an image using a one of the pretrained models found under the *models* folder you can execute
+If you want to denoise an image using one of the pre-trained models found under the *models* folder, you can execute

 .. code-block:: shell